-= Award winner or nominee
+= Award winner, nominee, or pick

 Publisher: Dorling Kindersley